sirharis214/lamp-stack/README.md

 	- Cores: 2
 	- Storage: >= 25 GB
-> For MacOS M1 chip with VM's running on UTM: use jammy-desktop-arm64
+> For MacOS M1 chip with VM's running on UTM: use jammy-desktop-arm64 [Here](./Setup/docs/creating_VMs.md) is a in-dept guide of creating these VM's on UTM.

 ### Step 1
 Use VM1 to configure frontend-server.
 The web application will be hosted on this VM and it will utilize rabbitmq client to send requests. rabbitmq client will send requests over the exchange with 1 of 2 routing key's.
 Each routing key points to its own Queue.
 Each of the 2 Queues are listened to from VM2 and VM3, respectively.